Latin American Parliament

-The Latin American Parliament (Parlatino) is a regional, permanent organization composed by the countries of Latin America and the Caribbean.
-It is a consultative assembly similar to the early European Parliament.
+The Latin American and Caribbean Parliament (Parlatino) is a regional, permanent Inter-parliamentary institution organisation bringing together parliamentarians from Latin America and the Caribbean.
+It is a consultative assembly made up of national parliamentarians, similar in format to the Parliamentary Assembly of the Council of Europe.
 Currently the institution is being considered to become the legislative organ of the Community of Latin American and Caribbean States.

 Origins, mandate, principles and purpose

-The Latin American Parliament (Parlatino) was created in 1964.
+The Latin American and Caribbean Parliament (Parlatino) was created in 1964.
 Its current mandate is derived from the Treaty of Institutionalization which was ratified on 16 November 1987.
 Situated in Panama City, Panama, the Parlatino has 23 member parliaments, each of which sends to it 12 nominated plenipotentiaries.
 The plenipotentiaries must represent the views of their parent parliament, and take into consideration the principles of the Parliament which include the defence of democracy and the further intergeneration of Latin America.
 The purposes of the Parlatino are: